natebrunelle/cs2102/markdown/group4.md

 - (bread, turkey, gravy, turkey, bread)
 - (bread, turkey, gravy, mashed potatoes, bread)

-**Problem 12** How many possible graviable sandwiches are there if we must have exactly 5 distinct ingredients, where one of them must be gravy?
+**Problem 12** How many valid sandwiches with gravy are there if we must have exactly 5 distinct ingredients (not including the bread)?
+In other words, count all the sandwiches that include 2 pieces of bread, 4 graviable ingredients, and gravy.